 Job Order Contract GUIDELINES

 LEAN best management practices and written Job Order Contract Guidelines are integral to the administration of a successful Job Order Contract (JOC).
-Job order contracts, provides a flexible and responsive contractual capability in supporting its real property maintenance and renovation mission.
+Job order contracts, provides a flexible and responsive contractual capability for organization to better support real property maintenance, repair, and renovation requirements.

 Job Order Contract RFP